lucasmbraz/lucasmbraz.github.io/_posts/2018-06-04-refactoring-legacy-flutter-part-1.md

 The issue that often arises when creating unit tests for legacy apps is that the code is usually not testable.
 This makes writing unit tests very hard and sometimes even impossible.

 In order to write unit tests, we might have to change the code.
 But if we modify the code without tests in place, we take the risk of making mistakes and introducing bugs.
-(Read Michael Feather's [Working Effective with Legacy Code](https://www.amazon.co.uk/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/ref=sr_1_1?ie=UTF8&qid=1527285607&sr=8-1&keywords=working+effectively+with+legacy+code) to learn more)
+(Read Michael Feather\'s [Working Effective with Legacy Code](https://www.amazon.co.uk/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/ref=sr_1_1?ie=UTF8&qid=1527285607&sr=8-1&keywords=working+effectively+with+legacy+code) to learn more)

-To overcome this problem, we'll start with a higher level test.
+To overcome this problem, we\'ll start with a higher level test.
 In Flutter world, this means [widget tests](https://flutter.dev/docs/testing#widget-testing).
 Once we have these tests in place, we can refactor the code to make it more unit testable.

 ## Planet Summary
-If you take your time to inspect the code, you're gonna see that `PlanetSummary` is used in both pages of our app.
-In horizontal mode, it's used as the rows of the `HomePage`.
-While in vertical mode, it's used as the top section of the DetailPage.
+If you take your time to inspect the code, you\'re gonna see that `PlanetSummary` is used in both pages of our app.
+In horizontal mode, it\'s used as the rows of the `HomePage`.
+While in vertical mode, it\'s used as the top section of the DetailPage.

-Now let's start to test.
+Now let\'s start to test.
 Create the file `/test/ui/common/planet_summary_widget_test.dart` with the content below.

 {% highlight dart %}
 import 'package:flutter/material.dart';